2019 NBA Draft: 5 Prospects with Legit Star Potential

 It consistently leads to easy-basket chances around and above the rim off transitions, post-ups, cuts and missed shots.
 But he's also demonstrated enough handles to beat defenders off the dribble and create his own offense against a set defense.

-Limited perimeter-scoring ability shouldn't hold Williamson back.
+Limited perimeter-scoring ability shouldn't hold back Williamson.
 Unmatchable athleticism and budding offensive skill could carry him into the NBA's elite tier of stardom.
 He'll be the first pick in the draft and a likely leader in NBA jersey sales for years.

 RJ Barrett (Duke, SG/SF, Freshman)